gohugoio/hugoDocs/content/en/functions/collections/Last.md

 {{ end }}
 ```

-Set `N` to zero to return an empty collection:
+Set `N` to zero to return an empty slice:

 ```go-html-template
 {{ $emptyPageCollection := last 0 .Pages }}